kcl-lang/krm-kcl/README.md

 In the example above, the script accesses the `toMatch` parameters using `option("params").toMatch`.

-Besides, the `source` ield supports different KCL sources, which can come from a local file, VCS such as github, OCI registry, http, etc. You can see the specific usage [here](./pkg/options/testdata/).
+Besides, the `source` field supports different KCL sources, which can come from a local file, VCS such as github, OCI registry, http, etc. You can see the specific usage [here](./pkg/options/testdata/).
 Take an OCI source as the example.

 ```yaml
 apiVersion: krm.kcl.dev/v1alpha1